kipharris/terraform-openshift-ibmcloud-example/README.md

 ### Step 3: Register your infrastructure DNS.
 OpenShift depends heavily on DNS.
 We'll use cloudflare for DNS registrar and Letsencrypt for SSL certificates

 Fork the [terraform-openshift-dnscerts](https://github.ibm.com/ncolon/terraform-openshift-ibminfra) and [terraform-dns-etc-hosts](https://github.ibm.com/ncolon/terraform-dns-etc-hosts) and include them in your `main.tf` file.
 It will pull necessary information from the infrastructure module above.
+Details on the variables used are found in this module's github.

 The certificate module currently requires the cloudflare_email and cloudflare_token to be passed thru variables.
 It will be converted to CLOUDFLARE_EMAIL and CLOUDFLARE_TOKEN env variables at a later date.